Creator Led Brands: How Little Chonk Built A $1M+ Pet Product On A TikTok Audience

 Like... really famous.
 We have some heavy hitters here in Hampton, but when it comes to raw social following, none of us can hold a candle to Max.

-She has 4.1m followers on TikTok alone, and Bryan has skillfully fostered that global community into a killer product business with healthy margins, seven figures in revenue, built-in UGC, and practically no CAC (aside from time).
+She has 4.1m followers on TikTok alone, and Bryan has skillfully fostered that global community into a killer product business with healthy margins, seven figures in revenue, built-in UGC, and very low CAC (primarily in the form of time).

 It's an excellent example of something you'll continue to see more of in the coming years -- creator-led brands monetizing directly via products they own and produce themselves.